Arnav2007-D/My-Python-Portfolio/README.md

 As soon as Year 12 started, I only had one goal.
 That was to become an expert at programming with python.
-Im have been working on developing my skills for that goal since.
+I have been working on developing my skills for that goal since.
 I have been developing skills in algorithms, OOP, and software design for real-world applications like AI and apps.
 These 10 projects showcase my progress and passion for innovation.
 Have a good time using and playing these games and tools. 😇
 ## Table of Content
   - ARNAV CITY GUESS GAME 🗼🌆
   - ARNAV FILE ORGANISER📁🗃️